The most famous restaurant in every state

 Louisiana: Commander's Palace, New Orleans

-In a city bursting at the seams with culinary delights, Commander's Palace remains one of New Orleans' most notable landmarks and not just for its striking turquoise Victorian façade.
-Established in the beautiful Garden District in 1893, this elegant restaurant has been the training ground for a number of notable chefs including Paul Prudhomme and Emeril Lagasse.
-It remains one of (if not the) place to try the seafood gumbo.
+In a city bursting at the seams with culinary delights, Commander's Palace remains one of New Orleans' most notable landmarks – and not just for its striking turquoise Victorian façade.
+Established in the city's beautiful Garden District in 1893, this elegant restaurant has been the training ground for several notable chefs, including Paul Prudhomme and Emeril Lagasse.
+It serves haute Creole cuisine in a charming setting, and the seafood gumbo is a must-order.

 Maryland: Woodberry Kitchen, Baltimore

-With several notable restaurants in Maryland, it's hard to single out just one – but Baltimore's Woodberry Kitchen has definitely surpassed its trendy status to become an enduring foodie destination.
-With many celebrity customers, including Michelle Obama, who dined here with daughter Malia in 2016, the restaurant is known for its American farm-to-table cuisine and is often praised for its commitment to sourcing locally.
-Foodshed estimates that the restaurant has paid more than £24 million ($30m) directly to farmers in the Mid-Atlantic over the past decade.
+There are several notable restaurants in Maryland, so it's hard to single out just one – but Baltimore's Woodberry Kitchen has surpassed its trendy status to become an enduring foodie destination.
+With many celebrity customers, including Michelle Obama, who dined here with daughter Malia in 2016, the restaurant is known for its American farm-to-table cuisine, and it's often praised for its commitment to sourcing locally.

 Massachusetts: The Union Oyster House, Boston

-The Union Oyster House is one of the oldest operating restaurants in all of the United States and it's said that the humble toothpick gained popularity here.
-Closely tied to American history, The Union Oyster House once counted American statesman Daniel Webster and even Louis Philippe, King of France among its regulars (the king lived above the restaurant during his exile from the late 18th century).
-The restaurant serves traditional New England dishes and their New England clam chowder is rightly famous.
+Opened in 1826, Union Oyster House is the oldest continuously operating restaurant in the United States.
+Over the course of its history, it's counted JFK, American statesman Daniel Webster, and even Louis Philippe, King of France among its regulars (the king lived above the restaurant during his exile in the late 18th century).
+As its name suggests, it specializes in seafood, and its clam chowder is rightly famous.

 Michigan: Bavarian Inn Restaurant & Lodge, Frankenmuth

 One of Michigan's most unique and well-loved restaurants is the incredible Bavarian Inn.
-Opened in 1888, in the Bavarian-themed town Frankenmuth, the restaurant claims that more than 20 million guests have come to feast on their world-famous all-you-can-eat German family-style dinners.
-And while Bronner's, tipped as the world's largest Christmas store, is the town's main draw, it's rare that visitors don't stop by for a meal at the Bavarian Inn too.
+Opened in 1888 in the Bavarian-themed town Frankenmuth, the restaurant claims that more than 20 million guests have come to feast on its world famous, all-you-can-eat, German family–style dinners.
+And while Bronner's, tipped as the world's largest Christmas store, is the town's main draw, it's rare that visitors don't stop by for a meal at the Bavarian Inn, too.

 Mississippi: Mayflower Cafe, Jackson